RecycleIthacasBicycles/participant-policies/README.md

 Recycle Ithaca's Bicycles
 Participant Policies:

-> Please Sign In-
+> Please Sign In.

 If it's your first time here, also fill out a participation form.

-> Hands Off Approach-
+> Hands Off Approach.

 RIBs values learning,
 education, and empowerment.
 We don't fix things for you, rather we help you do it yourself.

-> Ask for Help-
+> Ask for Help.

-If you don't know how to use a tool or part please ask.
+If you don't know how to use a tool or part, please ask.

 > Open Shop & Used Parts